CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 They're engaged in drinking and playing knucklebones, and the game is on the verge of turning heated, as most games do.
 The dice are rigged, with the ruffian who owns them naturally winning.
 All four have been consuming copious amounts of alcohol, leaving them poisoned (refer to the rulebook's appendix for the effects of being poisoned).

 Upon the party's entrance, the Lavender Lancers instantly identify any characters wearing scarlet cloaks as impostors.
 Nonetheless, articulate characters might still attempt to pass themselves off as "new recruits," particularly if they express interest in joining the game.
-If you feel the players' deception role-play could be enhanced, have the primary spokesperson make a DC 10 Charisma (Deception) check to hoodwink the Lavender Lancers.
+If you feel the players' deception role-play could be enhanced, have the primary spokesperson make a DC 10 Communication Skill check to hoodwink the Lavender Lancers.

 #### Treasure